 For chronic refractory gout, we are executing a clinical development program in which we expect to conduct five clinical studies in a total of approximately 400 subjects with gout or elevated levels of uric acid.
-We initiated our clinical program in the second quarter of 2015 with a Phase 1a trial of pegsiticase in subjects with elevated serum uric acid levels.
-We completed the patient treatment portion of our Phase 1a trial was completed in November 2015, initiated a Phase 1b trial in December 2015 and expect final data from both Phase 1 clinical trials in the second half of 2016.
-We plan to follow this Phase 1b clinical trial with an open label multi-dose Phase 2 clinical trial of SEL-212 in patients with symptomatic gout and elevated uric acid levels.
+We initiated our clinical program in the second quarter of 2015 with a Phase 1a trial of pegsiticase in subjects with elevated blood uric acid levels.
+The patient treatment portion of our Phase 1a trial was completed in November 2015 and we initiated a Phase 1b trial in December 2015, with final data from both Phase 1 clinical trials expected in the first half of 2016.
+We plan to follow this Phase 1b clinical trial with an open label multi-dose Phase 2 clinical trial of SEL-212 in subjects with elevated uric acid levels.
 After an end-of-Phase 2 meeting with the FDA, we expect that we will be required to conduct two Phase 3 clinical trials in patients with refractory gout.
-We plan to leverage our experience in chronic refractory gout for separate but similar clinical trials for the indication of chronic tophaceous gout.
+We plan to leverage our experience in chronic refractory gout for separate but similar clinical trials for the indication of tophaceous gout.